 Another way to reduce your closing costs (not just out-of-pocket) is to ask your real estate agent to give you a credit toward closing costs.

-If they want your business, or just want the loan to close, they might be willing to part with some of their commission to help you with closing costs.
+If they want your business, or just want the transaction to close, they might be willing to part with some of their commission to help you with closing costs.

 And this will actually reduce what you pay, as you won’t take on a higher interest rate or pay for the costs via the loan.

 Just be careful when combining credits to ensure they don’t exceed the maximum allowed by the lender.
 Assuming you find that you’re leaving money on the table, consider using the excess to buy down your rate or to cover prepaid items like escrows.

 Negotiate and Shop Your Closing Costs